Staasie/reading-notes/201/class14.md

 _What impact do teams that operate with a high degree of psychological safety have on their company and the team members?_

-+they create a good mental environment that allow everyone in the group feel like they can speak freely that way ideas that some may think arent good in their heads can be said freely without judgement while also having the potential to do something great. they can get more done and have a stress free environment making it possible to get more done.
++ They create a good mental environment that allow everyone in the group feel like they can speak freely that way ideas that some may think arent good in their heads can be said freely without judgement while also having the potential to do something great. they can get more done and have a stress free environment making it possible to get more done.

 ## Read: Class 14